Fifth Third Stadium

-Fifth Third Bank Stadium, known as Kennesaw State University Stadium until 2013, is a stadium near Kennesaw, Georgia, that is primarily used as the home for the Kennesaw State Owls football team as well as the KSU women's soccer and women's lacrosse teams.
+Fifth Third Stadium, known as Kennesaw State University Stadium until 2013, is a stadium near Kennesaw, Georgia, that is primarily used as the home for the Kennesaw State Owls football team as well as the KSU women's soccer and women's lacrosse teams.
 It was built as a soccer-specific stadium and opened May 2, 2010, with the first match played on May 9.
 The facility is the result of a public-private partnership between Kennesaw State University and the now-defunct Atlanta Beat of Women's Professional Soccer.

-The stadium's seating capacity is 8,318.
+The stadium's seating capacity is 10,200.
 It has a stage at one end to facilitate concerts and can hold up to 16,316 for that purpose.

 Stadium

 The bowl-shaped stadium –– built on 21 acre of land east of the Chastain Road exit off of Interstate 75, about a mile from Kennesaw State’s main campus –– is the latest addition to the KSU Sports & Entertainment Park, which opened in fall 2009 to expand the university’s facilities for intramural and club sports.
 The stadium will help showcase varsity athletics at KSU, which recently completed its transition into NCAA Division I.

-The 6.5 acre on which the stadium sits is part of 88 acre acquired for the university by the KSU Foundation in 2008 and 2009, which now are being developed into athletics facilities for the university’s growing student population.
+The 6.5 acre on which the stadium sits is part of 88 acre acquired for the university by the KSU Foundation in 2008 and 2009, which are now being developed into athletics facilities for the university’s growing student population.
 The remaining area around the new stadium has been developed into soccer fields, intramural fields, a rugby field, and a track and nearly 5000 ft of nature and hiking trails.